l31g/coral/docs/final/markdown.md

 Regression Tests:
 Our main testing methodology went through the test files, which gave an indication for all the behaviour that was and was not supported.
 We included tests with a multitude of language features, as well as tests which are geared toward a singular purpose.

+We have two stages of tests, one for file compilation, and another for runtime errors.
+These correspond to output files `filename.err` and `filename.out`.

 An Example Test:

 	#cordbconn